Frequently Asked Questions From Investors

 A direct investor applicant must establish a business OR invest into an existing business (created or restructured after 19 November 1990) and is required to invest USD $1million into that business (plus fees and costs).
 The investment must also create at least ten full-time jobs for legal U.S. residents or citizens.

-By contrast, regional development centre investors must post an investment of just USD $500k (plus fees and costs).
+By contrast, regional development centre investors must post an investment of just USD $500k (plus fees and costs) for a minimum period subject the terms of the investment.

 The EB-5 Investor Visa program presents outstanding opportunities for many overseas investors to become permanent residents of the United States.
 Choosing to invest in an EB-5 Visas program allows foreign investors, their spouse and children (under the age of 21) to obtain conditional green cards so that they can attend school, legally work in the United States if they so choose or simply enjoy retirement while living anywhere in the United States.
 All of this while creating jobs, promoting economic growth and improving productivity within the geographic region.